 There is a problem with overpopulation in wild horses, and this leads to a shortage of grazing pastures, as they have to share them with livestock and other grazing animals such as deer.

-The problem is compounded by wild horses being less free than previously, with the government controlling their roaming and grazing pastures.
+The problem is compounded by wild horses being less accessible than previously, with the government controlling their roaming and grazing pastures.

 How do Wild Horses Survive Without Shoes?